 If you like to make Instant Pot Vegetarian Recipes, here is how to make it in an Instant Pot.

 Press the Saute button on the Instant Pot and heat ghee in an Instant Pot.
 Add hing, cumin seeds, and garlic and fry for a few seconds.
-Next, add in the spices such as red chilli powder, dry mango powder, turmeric powder, salt, and cook for about 30 seconds.
+Next, add in the spices such as red chili powder, dry mango powder, turmeric powder, salt, and cook for about 30 seconds.

 Add in the washed and soaked masoor dal, water and mix everything well.
 Add half the amount of water as you would add in a normal pressure cooker recipe.
 Close the Instant Pot with the lid and press the manual or pressure cook button and cook on high for about 10 to 12 minutes, with the pressure valve in sealing position.